LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 {{< sidenote> }}

-Consider **a simple case**: an agent is tasked with writing well-formatted code, but it doesn't know "what should be a good format".
+Consider <strong>a simple case</strong>: an agent is tasked with writing well-formatted code, but it doesn't know "what should be a good format".
 For example, the external feedback could from [black](https://black.readthedocs.io/en/stable/) or [pylint](https://www.pylint.org/) at each turn.
 After sufficient fine-tuning, the optimal policies learned under these 2 external agents would be obviously different.
 But ideally, we want it to infer the formatting requirements by themselves through several rounds of interaction.

 {{< /sidenote> }}